 Everything You Need to Know About the HCC Risk Adjustment Models

-There are two models for Hierarchical Condition Category (HCC) risk adjustments.
-The U.S. Department of Health and Human Services (HHS) oversees the HHS-HCC risk adjustment model.
-This covers commercial payers of all ages and determines risk payments for the current year.
 In addition, the Centers for Medicare and Medicaid Services (CMS) uses the CMS-HCC risk adjustment model for the Medicare Advantage program and those who qualify for Medicare or patients 65 and older, calculating risk payments for the next year, according to the HHS-HCC Risk Adjustment Model for Individual and Small Group Markets under the Affordable Care Act – PMC (nih.gov).

 Both use a risk adjustment factor (RAF) score to calculate expected future health costs for each patient.
 Instead of providing one base payment for every patient, the risk adjustment model allows for more accurate payments for expected costs based on every enrollee’s health status and demographics.